The contract is signed. You’ve had the new client celebration within your agency. Everyone is ready to get to work.

 The first 90 days will set the tone for your relationship, and if you hope to retain this client, then you need to prepare and develop an onboarding process that proves you are the right agency.

-From this call, you will begin to develop a deeper understand of the strengths, weaknesses, and opportunities present.
+From this conversation, you will begin to develop a deeper understand of the strengths, weaknesses, and opportunities present.
 You will use the key findings to develop a strategic marketing plan that includes:

 This document will be the basis of your work for at least the next three months.

-7 Elements to Cover in a New Client Kick-Off Meeting
+7 Agenda Elements to Cover in a New Client Kick-Off Meeting

 Give everyone on the call a chance to introduce themselves and explain what his or her role is.
 The project team includes both your agency’s staff and the client’s team, so you better get to know one another.
 This should also give you insight into each person’s expertise, which will come in handy when creating content.
 The ultimate goal is to build rapport with the group and establish a relationship of collaboration.